By Abbagail at Sage & Shepherd Ranch

 As a rule of thumb, generally its 30L per 1 cubic foot.
-So if you have a 4’ x 4’ raised garden bed that’s 12” high, you’d need 15 bags of soil.
-If you have an inground garden, I would aim to have at least 4-6” of fresh soil before planting.
+So, if you have a 4’ x 4’ raised garden bed that’s 12” high, you’d need 15 bags of soil.
+If you have in-ground beds, I would aim to have at least 4-6” of fresh soil before planting.
 Depending on the size of your garden you can always find a bulk supplier that delivers full cubic yards.

 4. Make some purchases

 Grab that list of favourite veggies and the quantity of soil you need and go out and grab it all (or order online)!
 Find a seed company and purchase the seeds of your favourite vegetables, or if it’s already later in the season, buy seedlings from a nursery.
 For soil, I would do a ½ and ½ mix of triple mix and compost.
-Also if you are building raised beds, be sure to grab lumber too.
-Find my easy raised garden bed tutorial HERE.
+Also if you are building raised beds, be sure to grab timber too.

 5. Make a quick garden plan